Animal Welfare and Outdoor Gear

 Not surprisingly, many companies appeal to people's good intentions by labeling products with words that sound nice, but sometimes lack rigorous criteria and monitoring: "animal friendly," "humanely raised" and "sustainably farmed" are just three examples of popular, yet slightly vague, claims.

 If you want to be sure that the outdoor gear and clothing you're buying truly address animal welfare concerns, it makes sense to educate yourself about some key animal welfare standards, what they mean and how to shop for products that employ them.
-When you shop on REI.com, you will often have the option of selecting one of the following animal welfare attributes:
+When you shop on REI.com, you will often have the option of selecting the following animal welfare attributes:

 Understanding Animal Welfare Standards